GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ### Navigating the scene using the _Viewer_ ###

-As you navigated the scene using the _Hierarchy View_, the _Viewer_ updated to show the geometry you expanded.
-The _Viewer_ also has the useful feature of letting you expand the scene by directly interacting with the geometry and bounding boxes it displays.
-Navigating discrete parts of a scene like this can be invaluable when dealing with very complex scenes.
+As you explored the scene using the _Hierarchy View_, the _Viewer_ updated to show the geometry you expanded.
+The _Viewer_ also permits scene navigation through direct interaction with the geometry and bounding boxes in its viewport.
+This provides a more intuitive method for scene traversal, which can be invaluable when handling very complex scenes.

 Using the arrow keys, expand the scene hierarchy through the _Viewer:_